 Microstrategy has amazing analytics up and running with a smooth user interface, all of which are compatible to run on the Web, Email, and Microsoft Office.
 It can be accessed through mobile devices as well.

 What’s more is that users can run, edit and create reports straightaway from their smartphones and mobile devices.
 It provides a hands-on experience of using Analytics in such a way that users tend to prep reports without the help of any external support.
 And yes, it comes with drag-and-drop functionality in the report builder.

 Just like any other cloud product, Tableau also has a very unique drag-and-drop facility.
 Users tend to simply connect the data cubes without lagging the memory too much and retrieve reports at the drop of a hat.

 Reliability – Microstrategy vs. Tableau

-Next up is the priority support where customers get an assigned account manager to help them out on all issues till the last mile.
-Finally, the Elite Support dedicates a support engineer who gives support even on weekends and holidays and also helps in Beta Testing of processes.
+Next up is priority support where customers get an assigned account manager to help them out on all issues till the last mile.
+Finally, Elite Support dedicates a support engineer who gives support even on weekends and holidays and also helps in Beta Testing of processes.
 The support system is indeed unparalleled in the industry.

 Speed – Microstrategy vs. Tableau

 Microstrategy has a 64-bit server infrastructure that has in-memory analytics, data discovery, and embedded dashboards and reports and offers speedy implementation and configuration.
 The cloud platform is so smooth; Microstrategy claims to implement the standard deck in just 48 hours.
 Its single-design environment is deployable in any environment.

 Tableau removes descriptive level details and incorporates them to a much higher visual level.
 It helps to do away with many columns from the daily reports which reduces refresh time or custom SQL query time.
 Clients could work upon data subsets by using a plethora of keyboard shortcuts.